heroiclabs/nakama-docs/docs/social-friends.md

 	Authorization: Bearer <session token>
 	```

+!!!
+Note
+    A single friends listing will return a page of up to 1000 friends.
+Pass the returned cursor to subsequent list calls
+    to retrieve more friend pages.

 ## Remove friends

 A user can remove a friend, reject a received invite, cancel a friend request sent, or unblock a user.
 Similar to how Friend Add works we reuse Friend Remove to cancel or undo whatever friend state is current with another user.